kybouw/budg/README.md

 # Install Complete
 ```

-This script will copy the python file to `~/bin/budg` and make it executable.
-You must add `~/bin` to your path variable if you want to call `budg` from the command line.
+This script will copy the python file to `~/.local/bin/budg` and make it executable.

 ### Uninstallation